hessamimen/shopping_cart_backend-/README.md

 ## The Online Shopping Cart Application Backend

 This is the backend of "shopping Cart" web app.
-You need to run this application to avtice the backend for the shopping cart frontend application.
+You need to run this application to activate the backend for the shopping cart frontend application.

 ## Summary